Vice Media files for bankruptcy – DW – 05/15/2023

 The company also said it would end its Vice World News brand.

-On Monday, Vice's media, said its brands would continue to produce content and the company would keep paying its employees and vendors.
+On Monday, Vice said its brands would continue to produce content and the company would keep paying its employees and vendors.

 Chief executives Bruce Dixon and Hozefa Lokhandwala said the "accelerated court-supervised sale process" will strengthen the company and position it for long-term growth, "thereby safeguarding the kind of authentic journalism and content creation that makes VICE such a trusted brand for young people and such a valued partner to brands, agencies and platforms."